-ACTION BY there were regular whole system planning meetings and discurve with Chief Officers and their teams.
-In response to a query about prescribing, Ms McArthur clarifie was more about supporting GPs and directing people to common pharmacies, rather than increasing the number of prescription Laverty added that this was about quicker access and a shift f d that this nunity s.
-Ms prescribing at GP surgeries to community pharmacies for certa prescribing which would free up GP time.
-The community phar team is monitoring any changes to community pharmacies as the change in ownership of Lloyds pharmacy and would provid advance notice of any potential issues.
-There was also work to monitor any impact of dental list closures on the Public Den Service. ain armacy a result of de underway In response to a query about governance, Dr Armstrong said to regular updates would be provided to the SEG and any issues further escalation would be highlighted there.
-Mrs MacPherson that the SEG also monitored staff availability and COVID relate absence on a weekly basis.
-She said there was also a Staff Governance Committee in November which would have a wor storyboard presenting detail on staff absence.
-The Chair was with the governance but said that an update as winter progres should be provided to the December and February meetings of Committee. requiring n added ed kforce content sed r Armstrong In response to concerns about Delayed Discharges, Ms Millar initial action points from the recent Board Seminar discussion being taken forward and additional work was underway which presented to the regrouped Seminar.
-Ms Millar said that the the seminar would move into a more granular understanding of complex issues while focusing on improvement and the syster response. were would be next half of of the Mrs MacPherson said that there had been considerable COVI absence over the previous month which mirrored the positon i community and the COVID vaccination was available to all fro She said that there was a focus on reducing the high level of mainstream absence as well as supporting staff living with one COVID related issues.
-Dr Crighton added that the staff uptake COVID vaccination was reported on a weekly basis through S n the ntline staff. going e of the In response to a query on patient safety, Dr Armstrong said the and the number of SAERs was monitored closely and there has been peaks across previous winter.
-She said that patient safe robust process that continued regardless of the time of year. ad not
+ACTION BY there were regular whole system planning with Chief Officers and their teams. meetings and discussions In response to a query about prescribing, was more about supporting GPs and direct pharmacies, rather than increasing the null Laverty added that this was about quicker prescribing at GP surgeries to community prescribing which would free up GP time. team is monitoring any changes to community the change in ownership of Lloyds pharmatic advance notice of any potential issues.
+To monitor any impact of dental list closure Service. cting people to community amber of prescriptions.
+Ms access and a shift from pharmacies for certain The community pharmacy unity pharmacies as a result of acy and would provide here was also work underway In response to a query about governance, regular updates would be provided to the further escalation would be highlighted the that the SEG also monitored staff available absence on a weekly basis.
+She said the Governance Committee in November which storyboard presenting detail on staff abse with the governance but said that an update should be provided to the December and Committee.
+SEG and any issues requiring ere.
+Mrs MacPherson added lity and COVID related re was also a Staff ch would have a workforce nce.
+The Chair was content ate as winter progressed Dr Armstrong In response to concerns about Delayed D initial action points from the recent Board being taken forward and additional work we presented to the regrouped Seminar.
+Must the seminar would move into a more gran complex issues while focusing on improve response.
+Seminar discussion were vas underway which would be s Millar said that the next half of ular understanding of the Mrs MacPherson said that there had been absence over the previous month which in community and the COVID vaccination was She said that there was a focus on reduci mainstream absence as well as supportin COVID related issues.
+Dr Crighton added COVID vaccination was reported on a weather nirrored the positon in the as available to all frontline staff. ng the high level of g staff living with ongoing that the staff uptake of the In response to a query on patient safety, I and the number of SAERs was monitored been peaks across previous winter.
+She robust process that continued regardless closely and there had not said that patient safety was a